octref/blog/vetur-status-quo-development-sponsorship-and-direction/index.md

 ## Musing

-In the past, learning and using Vue, or any framework, tend to be a fragmented process.
+In the past, learning Vue, or any framework, tends to be a fragmented process.
 You read the API.
 Copy and adapt.
+Write some code.
 Find an error.
 Go back to reading the API.
 Fix the error.
 A lot of back and forth.
 Vetur blurs the line between the processes.
-You learn, write, debug and use Vue in a single loop.
+You learn and write Vue in a single loop.
 Vetur speeds you up and gives you confidence.

 Sometimes I feel the process of learning Vue isn't that much different from traveling to a place, with a language and culture unbeknown to you.
 The sense of uncertainty is similar.
 You worry about using a wrong phrase.
 You Google anxiously for a good restaurant.
 My hope for Vetur is a tour guide of sorts, someone that always accompanies you, teaches you the slangs and take you to the local eateries, but then fades to the background, letting you savor the joy of exploration and discovery.
-I hope Vetur can help you play fearlessly with Vue.
+I hope Vetur can help you play with Vue and have fun.
 I hope Vetur can help you build large applications confidently as well.
 It's a lot of work ahead, but that's my goal, and your generosity will help me getting there.